TZstatsADS/fall2019-proj2--sec1-grp8/README.md

 + Yuting:
-- Data visualization, made analytics plots
+- Data visualization, plotted graphs using plotly for analytics page
-- Conducted research on UI design
+- Conducted research on UI design and wrote introduction texts for the intro page
--
+- Arranged project github, organized sub-folders and wrote project readme files